kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 Looking at the output of the `df.columns` command for the data from the first batch, we can see that there is one column named `Unnamed: 0`.
-This column is always the first one when importing any CSV file, that was exported to CSV using `pandas.DataFrame.to_csv` without specifying `index=False`.
+This column is always the first one when importing any CSV file that was exported to CSV using `pandas.DataFrame.to_csv` without specifying `index=False`.

 ```python